clementleger/brewomatic/README.md

 H;10;70;1

 Additionnaly to these main steps, some actions can be added using the following syntax:
-A;time;action_type
+A;action_type;time

 Action type can be on of the following value:
- - IM: Insert malt
+ - I: Insert malt
- - RM: Remove malt
+ - R: Remove malt
- - SC: Setup Cooler
+ - C: Setup Cooler
- - IH: Insert Hop
+ - H: Insert Hop
+ - V: Verify everything !

+Check the recipe folder for some recipes

 # Hardware